-Many children who have type 1 and type 2 diabetes need daily insulin injections and other medications to keep their blood sugars at a normal level.
+Many children who have type 1 and type 2 diabetes need daily insulin injections and other medications to keep their glucose levels at a normal level.
 Your child’s care team will work closely with you to determine the most effective treatment plan for your child’s specific needs and lifestyle.

 Learning how to properly manage both type 1 and type 2 diabetes is the key to helping your child live a healthy life with the disease.